Vincit/objection.js/doc/includes/API.md

   });
 ```

+Factory function that returns a [`RawBuilder`](#rawbuilder) instance. `RawBuilder` is a
-Wrapper for knex raw query that doens't depend on knex.
-Instances returned by
+wrapper for knex raw query that doens't depend on knex.
+Instances of `RawBuilder` are
-`raw` are converted to knex raw instances when the query is executed.
+converted to knex raw instances lazily when the query is executed.